A vulnerability has become the new mantra of self-development.

 Vulnerability & Relationships

-As much as I believe in supportive and loving relationships, sadly I don’t think you can always be open about everything and anything.
+As much as I believe in supportive and loving relationships and as much as I love and appreciate honesty, sadly I don’t think you can always be open about everything and anything.

 Example of Bad Relationship Vulnerability

 Here are some examples that I paraphrase from a relationship book.